 Outdoor Adventure Center Michigan Fisheries Education Initiative

-This program is funded by a grant from the Great Lakes Fishery Trust.
+The Michigan Fisheries Education Initiative was funded with a grant from the Great Lakes Fishery Trust.